 The 411: Women 18 and older can select their choice of pill (or take the site’s recommendations if they’re unsure), answer health questions, and upload a photo before a doctor reviews your order and it’s sent to the pharmacy of your choice.
 Pills start at $9 with a $15 charge from Lemonaid due before the doctor review.
 Note that women 35 and up are limited to progestin-only pills.
 Bonus: You can also get medication for UTIs, acid reflux, acne, the flu, and sinus infections through the service.
 Available in California, Florida, Illinois, Michigan, New York, Ohio, Pennsylvania and Washington

-The 411: Appointments are free for first-time users, who get a 10-minute video chat with nurse practitioners or doctors, which typically cost $18 or $35, respectively.
-You can even text with medical providers to get a birth control prescription right away.
-For every appointment purchased on Maven, the Maven Foundation donates $1 towards care for women in need.
+The 411: Users can consult by video chat with nurse practitioners or doctors: a 10-minute virtual appointment typically costs $18 to $35.
+You can text with medical providers to get a birth control prescription from the privacy of your home..
 Available in most states.

-The 411: The classic women’s reproductive services organization offers online prescriptions for women in Alaska, California, Hawaii, Idaho, Minnesota, or Washington State.
+The 411: The classic women’s reproductive services organization offers online prescriptions for women in Alaska, California, Hawaii, Idaho, Minnesota, Washington State, and many more.
 A basic info survey is followed by a video appointment and a prescription.
 Depending on the method, PP mails prescriptions to users in “discreet packaging.”
 Those in California can get a prescription for up to 12 months of pills.